bitstadium/HockeySDK-Unity-Android/README.md

 2. **Collect exceptions** The HockeySDK-Unity-Android can automatically report uncaught managed exceptions coming from your C# code.
 Just like crashes, those exceptions will be sent on the next app start and are displayed on HockeyApp.

 2. **User metrics:** Understand user behavior to improve your app.
 Track usage through daily and monthly active users.
 Monitor crash impacted users.
 Measure customer engagement through session count.
-This feature requires a minimum API level of 14 (Android 4.x Ice Cream Sandwich).

 3. **Update alpha/beta apps:** The app will check with HockeyApp if a new version for your alpha/beta build is available.
 If yes, it will show a dialog to users and let them see the release notes, the version history and start the installation process right away.
 You can even force the installation of certain updates.